 So How Do We Keep Our Dogs Cool and Protected from the Sun and Heat?

 1. Avoid walks in the middle of the day

 Instead, try to walk in the early morning or in the evening before or as the sun sets.
 While restless dogs can be difficult to keep occupied when their routine is disrupted, they’ll soon adjust to walking at these times.
 On especially hot and humid days, take shorter walks and try to walk on grassy areas that will naturally be cool.

-Some dogs love a kiddie pool or hose sprinkler to play in.
+Some dogs love a kiddie pool or hose sprinkler to play with.
 The water will help them lose the additional heat, and they’ll have another source to stay hydrated.

-Either freeze half a bowl of water or add ice cubes to their water dish to help them keep cool.
+In Dogs bowls Either add ice cubes to their water dish to help it keep cool.

 If your dog loves treats there are plenty of frozen treats you can make for your dog that will keep them occupied, happy and cool.
 Visit Baking Mischief to see some recipes, but you can simply freeze carrots and bananas if you’re looking for something you likely have in your fridge.

 At the hottest parts of the day, keeping your dog inside will be safest, but at other times try to provide them with ample shade.
 If it doesn’t naturally occur in your garden where your dog prefers to relax by a window, try setting up a sun umbrella to create a shady spot.